-Ready to bring in the bucks through concession sales this season?
+Ready to bring in the bucks through a concession stand fundraiser this season?

 Will your concession stand cater to a rowdy sports crowd or a snazzed-up theater audience?
 The tone and dress code, climate, and basic demographics (such as age and spending level) should all factor into your menu planning.